qqr3a/Planetary_Simulation/README.md

 # PLanetary Simulation

-Python-based simulation of to-scale planetary orbits using the Pygame library.
-It uses basic Newtonian physics to calculate orbits and gravitational pull
+A Python-based simulation of realistically scaled planetary orbits using the Pygame library.
+It applies Newtonian physics to simulate gravitational interactions and planetary motion.

 ## Table of Contents
 - [Installation](#installation)